 Once Redis Cluster is available, and if a Redis Cluster compliant client is available for your language, Redis Cluster will be the de facto standard for Redis partitioning.

 Redis Cluster is a mix between query routing and client side partitioning.

 Twemproxy is a proxy developed at Twitter for the Memcached ASCII and the Redis protocol.
 It is single threaded, it is written in C, and is extremely fast.
 It is open source software released under the terms of the Apache 2.0 license.

 Twemproxy supports automatic partitioning among multiple Redis instances, with optional node ejection if a node is not available (this will change the keys-instances map, so you should use this feature only if you are using Redis as a cache).

 It is not a single point of failure since you can start multiple proxies and instruct your clients to connect to the first that accepts the connection.

 Basically Twemproxy is an intermediate layer between clients and Redis instances, that will reliably handle partitioning for us with minimal additional complexities.
-Currently it is the suggested way to handle partitioning with Redis.

 You can read more about Twemproxy in this antirez blog post.